“I will not leave you as orphans, comfortless; I will come to you.”

 Your teen suddenly acts irrationally while battling a difficult day — you automatically think they’re doing drugs.

-You start coughing — and you think you might have been infected with the Corona virus while at the airport.
+You start coughing — and you think you might have been infected with the Omnicron or RSV virus while at the store.

 The Apostle Paul exhorts us in Philippians 4:6, “Be anxious for nothing.”